Royal Rumble (2017): Background

-The event was held at the Alamodome in San Antonio, Texas.
+The 30th annual Royal Rumble was the second time for the event to be held at the Alamodome in San Antonio, Texas, after 1997.

-The Royal Rumble is an annual professional wrestling event produced every January by WWE since 1988.
-It is one of the promotion's original four pay-per-views (PPV), along with WrestleMania, SummerSlam, and Survivor Series, dubbed the "Big Four".
-It is named after the Royal Rumble match, a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time.
-Announced on September 30, 2016, the 2017 event was the 30th Royal Rumble and was scheduled to be held on January 29, 2017, at the Alamodome in San Antonio, Texas, marking the second Royal Rumble to be held at this venue after the 1997 event, and the fourth to be held in the state of Texas, after the 1989, 1997, and 2007 events.
-It was the first Royal Rumble to occur under the second brand extension introduced in July 2016, which split the roster between the Raw and SmackDown brands, where wrestlers were exclusively assigned to perform, thus the 2017 event included wrestlers from both brands.
-In addition to airing on PPV, the event was livestreamed on the WWE Network.
-Tickets went on sale on October 14 through Ticketmaster.
+The Royal Rumble is an annual professional wrestling event, produced every January by WWE since 1988; that first event was a television special before it became a pay-per-view (PPV) event beginning in 1989 and then also available via livestreaming on the WWE Network since 2015.
+It is one of the promotion's original four PPVs, along with WrestleMania, SummerSlam, and Survivor Series, referred to as the "Big Four".
+It is named after and centered on the men's Royal Rumble match.
+Announced on September 30, 2016, the 30th Royal Rumble event was scheduled to be held on January 29, 2017, at the Alamodome in San Antonio, Texas.
+This marked the second Royal Rumble to be held at this venue, after 1997, the third in San Antonio along with 2007 at the city's AT&T Center, and the fourth overall to be held in the U.S. state of Texas, as the 1989 event was in Houston.
+Tickets went on sale on October 14, 2016, through Ticketmaster.

-The Royal Rumble match generally features 30 wrestlers and the winner traditionally earns a world championship match at that year's WrestleMania.
-As a result of the reintroduction of the brand extension, the winner of the 2017 Royal Rumble match earned a match for their brand's top championship at WrestleMania 33: Raw's WWE Universal Championship or SmackDown's WWE Championship.
-This made it the first Royal Rumble to feature the Universal Championship, following its introduction on Raw in July 2016 after the WWE World Heavyweight Championship became exclusive to SmackDown and was renamed to the WWE Championship.
+The Royal Rumble match is a modified battle royal in which the participants enter at timed intervals instead of all beginning in the ring at the same time, and the match generally features 30 wrestlers.
+Since 1993, the winner traditionally earns a world championship match at that year's WrestleMania.
+After the 2016 event deviated from the match's annual tradition, as the 2016 match itself was for the WWE World Heavyweight Championship (truncated to WWE Championship later that year), the 2017 event returned the match to its annual tradition.
+Due to the reintroduction of the brand extension in July 2016, which again split the main roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform, a second world championship was added to give each brand its own top championship.
+As a result, the winner of the 2017 Royal Rumble match earned a match for their respective brand's world championship at WrestleMania 33: Raw's WWE Universal Championship or SmackDown's WWE Championship.
+This made it the first Royal Rumble to feature the Universal Championship, following its introduction on Raw in July 2016 after the WWE Championship became exclusive to SmackDown.
 This was subsequently also the first time in which two world championships were eligible to be challenged for by the winner of the titular match since the 2013 event.